jina-ai/auth/README.md

 ## Join Us

-Hubble Python SDK is backed by [Jina AI](https://jina.ai) and licensed under [Apache-2.0](./LICENSE).
+Jina Auth is backed by [Jina AI](https://jina.ai) and licensed under [Apache-2.0](./LICENSE).
 [We are actively hiring](https://jobs.jina.ai) AI engineers, solution engineers to build the next neural search ecosystem in opensource.

 <!-- end support-pitch -->